ThomasHepworth/PersonalDevTools/blog/src/data/blog/books/dorian_gray.md

   </figcaption>
 </figure>

-I remember reading that and thinking, yes, that is exactly the problem.
+And that encapsulates the tragedy.
 Happiness implies some relationship with the world, some acceptance of reality, some capacity for contentment.
 Pleasure is easier.
 Pleasure is immediate.
 Pleasure is something you can chase without ever being known.

 ## Sybil Vane and the hollow kind of love